JPass85/JPass85/README.md

 I am fueled by a deep interest in technology and a strong dedication to solving complex problems.

 ## Objective
-My journey through coding languages and network security has ignited a passion for cybersecurity.
+My journey through coding languages and cybersecurity has ignited a passion for cybersecurity.
 Now more than ever, I am eager to transition into this field, specifically aiming to join a Security Operations Center (SOC).

 ## Skills